All Premium-Priced Coolers

 Kysek Hard Cooler

 This cooler meets all of the needs we like to see including long ice life, plenty of features, and extra tough construction.
-We just wish that it tried to stand out a bit more from Yetis and RTICs, particularly for the high asking price.
+They are quite expensive but the awesome performance helps to make the sticker shock a little easier to swallow.

 Pros: Great ice retention, clever accessories, quality materials and construction